hassaanbinaslam/myblog_fastai_archived/_posts/2022-03-28-efs-s3-sync-lambda.md

 ---
 keywords: [aws, lambda, s3, efs, sync, python]
-description: A tutorial to synchronize EFS with S3 bucket using a Lambda function.
+description: A tutorial on synchronizing EFS with S3 bucket using a Lambda function.
 title: AWS EFS Sync to S3 Using Lambda
 toc: true
 badges: false